MULTIPLE QUALITY EVALUATION CRITERIA

 Natalia Kucirkova is a professor of Early Childhood Education and Development at the University of Stavanger in Norway.

-Per Henning Uppstad is an assistant professor at the University of Stavanger in Norway.
+Per Henning Uppstad is a professor at National Center for Reading Education and Research, University of Stavanger in Norway.

 Richard Holeton is a writer, education consultant and assistant vice provost for learning environments, emeritus, at Stanford University in California.